How to do Transformer testing using a Multimeter: Simple DIY

-We can check and do a few simple tests of the electrical transformer using a Multimeter in a very easy way at home or lab.
-These simple checks will be useful to find the proper functioning and working of the transformer in any electrical appliances or equipment.
+For transformer testing, we can perform a few simple tests of the electrical transformer using a Multimeter in an easy way at home or lab.
+These simple checks will be useful to find the proper functioning and working of the transformer in any electrical appliance or equipment.

-Electrical transformers are used in many electrical equipment.
-There are many checks and tests performed by the manufacturer of the transformer for the proper function of the transformer using many methods including the multimeter.
+Electrical transformers are used in many types of electrical equipment.
+There are many tests performed by the manufacturer for the proper functioning of the transformer using many methods, including the multimeter.

 But they are complex in nature and not practical to do at home.